 Beaver damming activity creates conditions favorable to certain types of mosquitoes and can hinder mosquito control efforts or result in population increases of these insects (Wade and Ramsey 1986).
 While the presence of these insects is largely a nuisance, mosquitoes can transmit diseases such as Eastern and Western equine encephalitis, St. Louis Encephalitis, LaCrosse Virus, and West Nile Virus (WNV) (Mallis 1982)(Lindsey et. al. 2014)(Center for Disease Control (CDC) 2000).
-In Illinois, WNV was first identified in September 2001 when laboratory tests confirmed its presence in two dead crows found in the Chicago area.
-The following year, the state's first human cases and deaths from WNV were recorded.
-By the end of 2002, Illinois had counted more human cases (884) and deaths (67) than any other state in the United States.
-The number of WNV human cases in Illinois fell in 2003 and 2004 (2003 - 54 cases and one death; 2004 - 60 cases and four deaths).
-In 2005, Illinois recorded 252 cases and 12 deaths, both totals resulting in the second highest in the nation.
-From 2010 through 2015 there were 448 human cases of WNV reported in Illinois (IDPH 2016a).
+The first human cases of WNV in Missouri were recorded in 2002.
+By the end of 2002, Missouri had 168 reported cases.
+From 2003 through 2014, there were 364 human cases and 31 deaths resulting from WNV (MDHSS 2016a).